 Maintaining optimal nutrition may be difficult for the person with Huntington disease, particularly as the disease progresses.
 The disease involves chorea (jerky, involuntary movements), difficulty swallowing, and psychological problems, all of which can make eating a challenge.
 In addition, because of their constant muscle activity, people with Huntington disease require more calories to maintain their body weight.
 They are also at an increased risk for aspiration (inhaling food into lungs) and suffocation due to difficulties with swallowing.

-The individual with Huntington's disease will most likely want to maintain his or her independence in eating.
-However, as the disease progresses, he or she will become more dependent on others.
-If you are responsible for the nutritional care of a person with Huntington’s disease, the following tips can help.
+The individual with Huntington disease will most likely want to maintain their independence in eating.
+However, as the disease progresses, they will become more dependent on others.
+If you are responsible for the nutritional care of a person with Huntington disease, the following tips can help.
 Registered dietitians, speech-language pathologists, and occupational therapists can provide additional help.

 Problem: There may be a decrease in eating or changes in eating habits.

 Problem: Food cravings, particularly for high carbohydrate foods.

 Frequent, smaller meals may be easier to tolerate.
 Talk to a dietitian with experience in Huntington disease nutrition.